Niko Kavadas: Los Angeles Angels

 On July 30, 2024, Kavadas, Matthew Lugo, Yeferson Vargas, and Ryan Zeferjahn were traded to the Los Angeles Angels in exchange for Luis García.
 In 11 games for the Triple–A Salt Lake Bees, he slashed .159/.229/.341 with two home runs and four RBI.
 On August 16, 2024, Kavadas was selected to the 40-man roster and made his major league debut for the Angels.
 On August 24, Kavadas recorded his first hit as a major leaguer.
 He smacked a three-run home run to the opposite field, in the 9th inning against the Toronto Blue Jays.
 In 30 appearances during his rookie campaign, Kavadas slashed .183/.283/.333 with four home runs, eight RBI, and one stolen base.

 Kavadas was optioned to Triple-A Salt Lake to begin the 2025 season.
+On August 27, 2025, Kavadas pitched 1 2/3 scoreless innings of relief during a blowout loss to the Texas Rangers; in the appearance, he recorded his first career strikeout against Rangers outfielder Joc Pederson.
 In 10 appearances for Los Angeles, he went 2-for-20 (.100) with three walks.
-On September 12, 2025, Kavadas was designated for assignment by the Angels.
+On September 12, Kavadas was designated for assignment by the Angels.
 He cleared waivers and was sent outright to Triple-A Salt Lake on September 14.